Hussein-miracle/GM-backend/README.md

 # Google Meet Clone Backend

-A real-time video conferencing backend service built with Node.js, Express, Socket.IO, and MongoDB.
+A real-time video conferencing backend service built with Node.js, Express, Typescript, Socket.IO, and MongoDB.
 This application provides the server-side functionality for a Google Meet-like video conferencing platform.

 ## Features